 1944: In the Thick of It - Overview At the end of 1943, the published Honor Roll numbered 8.
 These men lived in Pulaski County at the time of their enlistment or were very strongly connected to it by blood or marriage.
+When 1944 arrived, the United States had entered its third full year of fighting in both the European and South Pacific theatres of war, with troop levels at their second-highest.
 Designated D-Day, on 6 Jun 1944, 156,000 Allied troops stormed the Normandy coast of northern France.
 The intent was to place an overwhelming force on the ground to push the Germans out of France and end the war in Europe.
 The Allies were also coming north from Italy.
 By winter, while Germany was reeling from its defeat in Russia, it was still a formidable enemy.
 Germany attempted to retain control over the Allies at the Battle of the Bulge, but failed.
 In the Pacific, the Allies and Japan still battled for control of New Guinea, north of Australia, and the Marshall Islands, farther to the northeast.
 Closer to Japan, the Allies secured Saipan, Guam, and the Philippines.
 During 1944, seventy-three of our boys died, four times the count of the previous year.
 Although Buck was missing in India and declared dead, his crashed plane wasn't found for 62 years.
 Once before he died, Richard, a bombardier, got to see his daughter through his bombsight as his plane flew over Pulaski during a training flight.
 Ralph had only seen his son in a photograph a month before he was killed in action.
 Three other fathers weren't lucky enough to even see their babies.
 Nemo drowned in the Solomon Islands.